 The education is presented through verbal discussion and visuals of safe sleep messages with the parent/caregiver, using a variety of materials that are then given to the family to keep.
 In appropriate situations, such as in-home visits, the educator can also observe the baby's sleep environment, and give nonjudgmental guidance.
-Several tools are available to educators for this purpose.
+Use of any of the materials described in the previous section about initial education may be used.
+At a minimum, the safe sleep brochure should be used as a reinforcement teaching tool.